prodevzla/pokedex/README.md

 ++re-check how to get the color for each type (get from veekun)

---verify what's the best place for the getColor extension and all the new logic related to colors
+++verify what's the best place for the getColor extension and all the new logic related to colors

---check get filter use case

---create event pattern for onclick

---pass the types and generations to the usecase (wrap them there)
+++pass the types and generations to the usecase (wrap them there)

 ++create GitHub

+--create event pattern for onclick (not needed yet)

+--create some unit tests

+--create versions filter

 --create string util class